LSE-Sciences Po Double Degree in the Political Economy of Development

 Course content

 Development is not just about increasing growth and political and social rights.
-It is about creating self-sustaining institutions that liberate societies from low-level deprivation traps by increasing productivity, freedom and cooperative interdependence.
-This degree gives you the theory and practical tools to drive such transformations forward by enabling you to understand why some societies have succeeded and others have failed.
+It is about creating self-sustaining institutions that liberate societies from low-level deprivation traps by increasing productivity, freedom, and cooperative interdependence.
+The Double Degree in this Political Economy of Development gives you the theory and practical tools to drive such transformations forward by enabling you to understand why some societies have succeeded and others have failed.

 Fees and funding